mozilla/addon-sdk/packages/api-utils/docs/window/utils.md

     let { open } = require('api-utils/window-utils');
     let window = open('data:text/html,Hello Window');

-Following options may be provided to used to configure created window behavior:
+Following options may be provided to configure created window behavior:

 - `parent`
 If provided must be `nsIDOMWindow` and will be used as parent for the created window.

 - `name`
-Optional name that will assigned to the window.
+Optional name that will be assigned to the window.

 - `features`
-Hash of option that will be serialized to features string.
+Hash of options that will be serialized to features string.
 See [features documentation](https://developer.mozilla.org/en/DOM/window.open#Position_and_size_features) for more details.